Improved hearing outcomes for children aged 0-16 years in developing countries.

 There is no routine screening of newborn babies in Uganda for hearing issues and no children’s audiology service.
 This means that many children are unable to get a proper education and are destined to a life of poverty even though simple interventions can resolve many issues.
 This in turn puts pressure on their families.

-Let the Children Hear (LTCH) address this by running clinics in Kampala, located at maternity units making it an easy one stop for nursing mothers.
+Let the Children Hear (LTCH) address this by running clinics in Kampala, located in health care facilities, making it an easy one-stop shop for mothers.

 How you can help

-Seeing a child hear for the first time is a wonderful experience and even leaning a few words when hearing is restored give mothers hope
+Seeing a child hear for the first time is a wonderful experience and even learning a few words when hearing is improved give mothers hope

 LTCH is reliant on many forms of assistance from benefactors.
 Please see the How you can help page.
 If you are able, do please use the link below to donate in support of our work.